jatin69/jatin69.github.io/_projects/ultimate-tic-tac-toe.md

 ---
 layout: project
 title:  "Ultimate Tic Tac Toe"
-bannerDescription: "(Work in Progress) Extension of the standard 3x3 tic tac toe to a 9x9 version with new rules."
+bannerDescription: "Extension of the standard 3x3 tic tac toe.
+A 3x3x3 version with new rules.
+Play against the computer or a friend.
+Distributed as as self contained exe"
 techUsed: Python, Pygame, PyInstaller
 githubRepo: jatin69/ultimate-tic-tac-toe
 comments: true
-priority: 7
+priority: 4
-date: 2017-11-01
+date: 2018-01-14
 ---

 Project started in Nov, 2017.
 Needs some finishing touches before release.